neurologic/Neurophysiology-Lab/modules/crayfish-mro/Lab-Manual_crayfish-mro.md

 1. Tie the free end of the thread through the tail fins.
 2. Run the Bonsai workflow **and keep the computer mouse hovered over the start button after you press it**.
 3. Move your computer mouse slowly across your screen to the right.
 The servo motor should be rotating.
 Continue moving it until the servo motor horn is in a good position to start the tail pull.
 Note the **X** position.
-4. Stop the Bonsai workflow.
-5. Change the ***Range min*** of the **Rescale** node to match the *X* position from *step 2*.
+4. Change the ***Range min*** of the **Rescale** node to match the *X* position from *step 3*.
-6. Run the Bonsai workflow **and keep the computer mouse hovered over the start button after you press it**.
-    > The servo motor horn should move to the desired initial position that you specified as the rescaled *range min*.
-7. Move your computer mouse slowly across your screen to the right until the tail is maximally bent *but not more than that*.
+5. Move your computer mouse slowly across your screen to the right until the tail is maximally bent *but not more than that*.
 Note the **X** position of the mouse.
-8. Move the computer mouse back to the left of the screen and stop the Bonsai workflow.
-9. Change the ***Range max*** of the **Rescale** node to match the *X* position from *step 7*.
+6. Change the ***Range max*** of the **Rescale** node to match the *X* position from *step 5*.
-10. Start the Bonsai workflow and check that the full range of tail motion is captured well by the full range of the mouse movement in the X direction.
+7. Stop and restart the Bonsai workflow and check that the full range of tail motion is captured well by the full range of the mouse movement in the X direction.
-11. Stop the Bonsai workflow and go on to set up the MRO nerve measurement.
+8. Stop the Bonsai workflow and go on to set up the MRO nerve measurement.

 :::{warning}
 Do not move the location of the bonsai workflow window.
 The start button position needs to be in the same place each time you start the workflow so that the servo motor starts in the same position.
 :::

 ### MRO nerve measurement

+***Make sure that your audio monitor is turned on.
+This will help you interpret the MRO response.***

 1. Find the MRO nerve.
 Aim for one in the anterior segments.
 The nerve is white, and can be seen by using the pipette to spray saline around the nerve.
 This causes the nerve to move around and makes it easier to identify.
-2. Place the suction electrode from the micromanipulator directly over the nerve.
+2. Place the suction electrode from the micromanipulator directly over the nerve tip.
 3. Gently pull on the syringe to draw the nerve into the electrode (look through the microscope while you do this to see the nerve being sucked into the electrode).
+Move the manipulator as needed to suck more of the nerve up without stretching it.
+4. Manually pull on the string gently as you watch through the microscope to keep track of the nerve in the electrode tip.
+Listen and look for action potentials as you stretch the MRO in the section of the tail you are recording from.
 5. Start the Bonsai workflow **and keep the computer mouse hovered over the start button after you press it**.
 6. Make sure that the baseline electrical noise levels are low.
 If not, we will need to work on de-noising (grounding, laptops and cell phones away, metal wire mesh coverings, etc).
-7. Make sure that your audio monitor is turned on.
-This will help you interpret the MRO response.
-8. Move your computer mouse slowly across your screen to the right until the tergite of your targetted MRO nerve rotates around its joint (the joint bends... and the MRO muscle stretches).
+7. Move your computer mouse slowly across your screen to the right until the tergite of your targetted MRO nerve rotates around its joint (the joint bends... and the MRO muscle stretches).
 You should be able to see (and hear) spikes from the MRO nerve.
 If not, check the suction electrode placement, nerve identity, and nerve fit in the electrode, etc. You may need to straighten the tail again to fix or optimize the MRO nerve recording.
-9. Once you have MRO spikes, **SLOWLY** continue rotating the servo motor further to bend the tail more.
+8. Once you have MRO spikes, **SLOWLY** continue rotating the servo motor further to bend the tail more.
 Make sure that the suction electrode is not jamming into the tail or the nerve.
 Make sure that the nerve is not falling out of the suction electrode when the tail bends.
 You should observe an increase in MRO nerve spike rate as the tail bends more.
 Be gentle with the tail and nerve and keep the stimulus within a reasonable physiological range.
-10. Move your mouse slowly back to the starting position and stop the Bonsai workflow.
+9. Move your mouse slowly back to the starting position and stop the Bonsai workflow.

 ***You are now ready to do the main experiment.***